Skip to Content

 Multi Node Architecture (Advanced)

-+---------------------------+ | Oplon Secure Access | | (Orchestratore) | +------------+--------------+ | +-----------------------------------+ | | v v +-------------+ ... ... ... +-------------+ | Nodo | ... ... ... | Nodo | | Browser | ... ... ... | Browser | | Isolation 1 | ... ... ... | Isolation n | +-------------+ +-------------+
++---------------------------+ | Oplon Secure Access | | (Orchestrator) | +------------+--------------+ | +-----------------------------------+ | | v v +-------------+ ... ... ... +-------------+ | Browser | ... ... ... | Browser | | Isolation | ... ... ... | Isolation | | Node 1 | ... ... ... | Node n | +-------------+ +-------------+

-Before continuing with the guide it is necessary:
+Before continuing with the guide, you must:

-1. Deploy or Clone the Oplon Secure Access Appliance:
+1. Deploy or clone the Oplon Secure Access appliance:

-• 8088
+• 8089

 • 3322